 Movement from Year 9 to Year 10

 Parents/cares are invited to parents/carers evening to inform about choices.
 Students are given an option booklet and are taken through it by their form tutors.
 Year 9 students have a special assembly where staff give them presentations on new course choices and what they can lead to in adult life.

 Students make choices with their parents/carers and return to the Deputy Head who then reviews the choices and makes decisions with SLT about which courses will run the following year.
 Students and parents/carers are informed about their options in September.

 Movement out from Year 11.

-	Students of year 10, 12 and 13 attend a Careers Fayre with their parents/carers to become fully aware of options they

-	have available after year 11 in July.
-Year 11 students and their parents/carers then get further information in an

-	evening focussed on which way next.
-Information about additional local providers and the Open Days is shared with all.

-	Students and parents/carers can then make informed decisions after receiving information, guidance and advice from a

-	number of providers in the Year 11 EHCP review so the information is sent to the LA.
+Students of year 10, 12 and 13 attend a Careers Fayre with their parents/carers to become fully aware of options they have available after year 11 in July.
+Year 11 students and their parents/carers then get further information in an evening focussed on which way next.
+Information about additional local providers and the Open Days are shared with all.
+Students and parents/carers can then make informed decisions after receiving information, guidance and advice from a number of providers in the Year 11 EHCP review so the information is sent to the Local Authority.

 Sixth Form at Hednesford Valley High

-	Students need to complete an application form each year and return to the Head of Sixth Form Mrs Perry, Assistant Head.
+Students need to complete an application form each year and return it to the Head of Sixth Form Mrs Perry, Assistant Head.
 The students are invited to an interview with parents/carers and the Headteacher.
-Students are then offered a formal

-	offer which can be conditional based on areas to be improved or unconditional is on track with work, attendance and
+Students are then offered a formal offer which can be conditional based on areas to be improved or unconditional is on track with work, attendance and behaviour.

-	behaviour.